Glossary

 Simple machine

 A simple machine is used to change either the direction or magnitude (or both) of an applied force.
-There are six types of simple machines: levers, wheel and axles, pulleys, inclined planes, wedges, and screws.
+There are six types of simple machines: levers, wheels and axles, pulleys, inclined planes, wedges, and screws.

 Solar constant